pan-ty/benchmarking-structural-variant-callers/README.md

 ![PBSV_stats](https://github.com/timothy-pan/benchmarking-structural-variant-callers/assets/129334902/64a6766f-8e37-4fcf-9b07-7d1fd3c03a31)

 ## Acknowledgements and further reading
 This work was performed in the [laboratory of Rendong Yang](https://ylab-hi.github.io/) at Northwestern University.
-During my lab rotation, [QingXiang Guo](https://github.com/qingxiangguo) provided direction and python scripts filtervcf_based_on_length.py, get_genome_depth.py, SVclassifier_SvABA.py
+During my lab rotation, [QingXiang Guo](https://github.com/qingxiangguo) provided direction and python scripts filtervcf_based_on_length.py, get_genome_depth.py, SVclassifier_SvABA.py The work presented above is far from finalized, and is an ongoing project in the lab.